Interior Design Hotel Marbella Spain

 The first one I experienced was the ‘Black Rose’ which takes its name from a famous ship.
 The design concept of the lobby and the Black Rose is about paying homage to travellers and explorers.
 The custom made rugs depict ancient maps, the colours and the baldachin remind us of nearby Morocco and an oversized chandelier makes a bold statement.
 The layout of the space is aiming to recreate a Moroccan courtyard and the deep blue colour used on the columns apparently took 5 coats of paint.

-The design of the bar itself is boho-chic using lots of natural materials and palm trees in pots accentuating that holiday feeling.
+The eclectic design style of the bar is best described as boho chic with the use of natural materials and palm trees that accentuate that holiday feeling.

 On the terrace, on the other hand, you will find more of a Marbella-chic style with woven armchairs and colourful cushions inviting you to lounge.
 Here you can enjoy a light meal or a cocktail or two.
 Cocktails for that matter are what the ‘Black Rose’ is famous for and I would have needed to stay (a lot) longer to try them all…